Mailbox Email Limits In Outlook.com

 Outflash takes less than 30 seconds to install.

 Saves you time.
-I believe that you can bulk send the same number of emails each day.
+You can bulk send the same number of emails each day.
 In less than a quarter of the time you currently do send emails.

-Once installed will be available to use in Outlook.com and Outlook desktop application.
+Once installed.
+Outflash will be available to use in Outlook.com and Outlook desktop application.
 No need to install it over and over again.
 Outflash and Outlook does this for you.

 When Outflash sends an email for you.
 It saves a copy of the email in your Outlook ‘Sent Items’ folder.
 This helps you keep track of what has been sent.